followmyutopia/devextreme-documentation/concepts/00 Getting Started/50 DevExtreme CLI/50 ThemeBuilder/10 Command-Line Arguments.md

 Specifies a comma-separated list of widgets whose styles should be included in the resulting CSS file.
 If this argument is not specified, styles of all widgets are included.
 Syntax example:

         --widgets=datagrid,treelist,selectbox

+- `--assetsBasePath`
+Specifies a path to the folder that contains the DevExtreme `icons` and `fonts` folders.
+Use this argument if the icons and fonts are not in the same folder as your custom theme.